Air fryer canned potatoes

 These air fryer canned potatoes work so well as part of a main meal, and are the perfect easy side dish.
 They'd also work great as air fryer smashed potatoes.

-Ingredients for air fryer canned potatoes:
+Ingredients for air fry canned potatoes:

 Salt and pepper

-Vegetable spray oil
+Vegetable spray oil or one teaspoon of vegetable oil

 Dried parsley